theochem/horton/doc/ref_file_formats.rst

 .. note ::

-    Only use this format if the program that generated it does not offer any alternatives that Horton can load.
+    Only use this format if the program that generated it does not offer any alternatives that HORTON can load.
 The WFN format has the disadvantage that it cannot represent contractions and therefore expands all orbitals into a decontracted basis.
 This makes the post-processing less efficient compared to formats that do support contractions of Gaussian functions.